H3R01A/OB_nextjsapp/README.md

-# Welcome to OB Next!
+# Welcome to OB NEXT!
 Your one stop shop for checking your order statues and BRC20 token balances.
 Please read on to find out more how to get started.

 ## Getting started